DS-USAFA/Computational-Probability-and-Statistics/docs/27-Linear-Regression-Basics.md

 We could fit the linear relationship by eye like we did in the case study and obtain estimates of the slope and intercept but this is too ad hoc.^[If you want to do try this again use the `plot_ss()` from the last chapter.]
 So, given a set of data like the `possum`, how do we actually obtain estimates of $\beta_0$ and $\beta_1$?
 What is the **best** fit line?

-We begin by thinking about what we mean by ``best''.
+We begin by thinking about what we mean by "best".
 Mathematically, we want a line that has small residuals.
 There are multiple methods, but the most common is the *method of least squares*.
 In this method, our goal is to find the values of $\beta_0$ and $\beta_1$ that minimize the squared vertical distance between the points and the resulting line, the **residuals**.
 See \@ref(fig:resid1-fig) for a visual representation involving only four observations from *made up* data.

 <div class="figure">
 <img src="27-Linear-Regression-Basics_files/figure-html/resid1-fig-1.png" alt="An illustration of the least squares method." width="672" />